How to Prepare Your eCommerce Store for the Christmas Season

-I have a confession to make, I’ve used the C word in November, in fact, I started saying it in September… I said ‘Christmas’ out loud.
-Whether you like it or not though, the Christmas holidays are coming (as Coca-Cola would say) and marketers will be wondering (if they’ve not already got steps in place) how to prepare their e-commerce website for the holiday season so they can convert their shoppers into sales.
+I have a confession to make, I’ve used the C word in October, in fact, I started saying it in September… I said ‘Christmas’ out loud.
+Whether you like it or not though, the Christmas holidays are coming (as Coca-Cola would say) and marketers will be wondering (if they’ve not already got steps in place) how to prepare their e-commerce website for the holiday season, to convert their shoppers into sales.

 Price, rewards and discount codes

-Now let’s talk about cart abandonment; it happens and even more so at Christmas where the rate increases to 7 out of 10 mobile shoppers.
+Now let’s talk about cart abandonment; it happens and even more so at Christmas when the rate increases to 7 out of 10 mobile shoppers.
 E-commerce websites need to make shopping on mobile a seamless experience and not give them any excuse to abandon a cart, especially when they’ve gone to all that effort of getting them to simply add a product to a cart.
-Cart abandonment causes include having extra steps like logging in or registering, not showing payment costs until the end or having to provide any extra unnecessary information.
-Extra steps frustrate the shopper and make them more likely to walk away.
+Cart abandonment includes having extra steps like logging in or registering, not showing payment costs until the end or having to provide any extra unnecessary information.
+Extra steps frustrate shoppers and make them more likely to walk away.

-These days, everyone wants to feel like they’re getting special treatment and that you really care about them and only them.
-With the release of ‘Which’s’ best and worst websites report 2018, they even comment that “the online shops with the happiest customers tend to be the ones that offer a personal service, quality items, and deliver quickly and conveniently”.
-Even Google has reported that “more than half of consumers say they were interested in seeing personalised content when shopping” as shoppers want results that are more specific and tailored to their immediate needs.
+Google reported that “more than half of consumers say they were interested in seeing personalised content when shopping” as shoppers want results that are more specific and tailored to their immediate needs.

-UGC can help play a big part of being personal with shoppers, after all, nothing kills an experience more than being boring and generic.
+User-generated content (UGC) can help play a big part in being personal with shoppers, after all, nothing kills an experience more than being boring and generic.
 Whether on a product page, social adverts or email, switching things up by displaying photos and reviews from real shoppers (their peers) makes your brand more relatable and authentic and has a higher chance of conversion over other websites.

-For those that haven’t already reacted, there is still time prepare your e-commerce website for the Christmas season 2018, even if it’s small improvements and changes; or you could start thinking about your Christmas 2019 strategy and the important dates to plan for.
+For those that haven’t already reacted, there is still time to prepare your eCommerce website for the Christmas season 2023, even if it’s small improvements and changes; or you could start thinking about your Christmas 2024 strategy and the important dates to plan for.